carolinau/cu-theme/README.md

 3. **Copy Lando Configuration:**

-    After installing the dependencies, copy the Lando configuration file from the .lando directory to the project root and rename it to `.lando.yml`.
-In each of the sites listed above (and in the cu-theme upstream itself) there is a Lando config file with a unique name following this pattern:
+    After installing the dependencies, copy the appropriate Lando configuration file from the .lando directory to the project root and rename it to `.lando.yml`.
+In each of the sites listed above, in addition to the cu-theme upstream's Lando config file there is a Lando config file with a unique name following this pattern:

     `.lando.[project_name].yml`